All Episodes

 As you know, I delay this as long as I live.

-I mean, there's a sound bites.
+I mean, there's soundbites.

-I have that on the sh in the soundbites.
+I have that in the soundbites.

-But here's what it sounded like, and but as I read the transcript, I I didn't hear half of what these guys said.
+And by the way, as I read the transcript, I didn't hear half of what these guys said.

 You know, my hearing is such that it's a real blessing in disguise sometimes.

-So this what just 21 seconds.
+So this, what, just 21 seconds.

 Here it goes, folks.